|Seafire (modified Supermarine Spitfire) fighters on an unidentified Royal Navy carrier circa 1942.|

 If you like these color photos, you may wish to check out my other pages of color photos of World War II.

-You may find more color photos of World War II on page 1 and page 2 and page 3 and page 4 of and page 5 and page 6 and page 7 and page 8 of this series.
+You may find more color photos of World War II on page 1 and page 2 and page 3 and page 4 of and page 5 and page 6 and page 7 and page 8 and page 11 of this series.

 |Wrecked Luftwaffe Junkers Ju-52 transport and perhaps part of a Junkers Ju-88 during the latter stages of the Tunisia campaign, El Guettar, April 1943.|